 Humans have been writing for about 10,000 years now.
 At first, it was mainly to record belongings or other similar accounting of things owned and owed.

-So around 8,000 BC, humans started writing.
+That’s around 8,000 BC that humans started writing.
 However, all the writing was done by hand.
 There was no way to replicate the same writing for sharing large amount of the same book so everyone could have their own copy.

 This changed when we started having stamps.
 The first stamps were used with mud.
 Later we used stamps with wax, which was much less complicated and the wax would not break as easily as dried mud.

 The next advance was the invention of paper and ink.
 This dearly increased the speed at which we could write documents.

 Not that long ago, the concept of printing was attached to just Gutenberg, who invented the printing press in 1439.
 Gutenberg was a German fellow.
 He worked with Johann Fust and Peter Schöffer to invent his own press.

 This printing press invention made it possible for Europe to go from manuscripts to printed documents.
 Making it extremely fast to reproduce knowledge and distribute it in large numbers to the masses.
 (Note that at the time, not so many people could read or write, in most country, literacy was around 5% to 10%).